 With all users having their own log on, and with three levels of instrument and remote access security, you can use the CRIUS® with all of its superior functionality with confidence.

 The phrases ‘Water 4.0’, ‘Industry 4.0’, ‘Internet of Things’ and ‘SMART and DIGITAL’ are now commonly heard but what do they mean and where does Pi fit in?
 Industry 4.0 relates to the concept that we are living through a 4th Industrial Revolution where factories will be as SMART as they can be.
 The main principles are based on:

 Water 4.0 is how this technology and philosophy will be implemented/will affect the water industry.
 The Internet of Things refers to all devices we use all the time talking to each other and making their own decisions.

-It is generally accepted that SMART refers to the increasing sophistication of equipment to make decentralised decisions, so it is this technology that allows for the implementation of Industry 4.0 or Water 4.0, and DIGITAL refers to its comms capability.
-For example, in 1990 a chlorine analyser measured chlorine in water, gave out a 4-20mA output proportional to the chlorine and a couple of relays.
+It is generally accepted that SMART refers to the increasing sophistication of equipment to make decentralized decisions, so it is this technology that allows for the implementation of Industry 4.0 or Water 4.0, and DIGITAL refers to its comms capability.
+For example, in 1990 a chlorine analyzer measured chlorine in water, gave out a 4-20mA output proportional to the chlorine and a couple of relays.

 A CRIUS® plus Sensor equals…

 - Free Chlorine Analyzer (HaloSense)

 - Ozone Monitor (OzoSense)

 - Streaming Current Monitor (StreamerSense)